mristuccia/exiftool/README.md

 However for custom arguments the class UnspecifiedArgument can be used (see samples below).

-The following additional getMetadata methods have been implemented so far:
+The following additional getImageMeta() methods have been implemented so far:

 ```java
 Map<Tag, String> getImageMeta(File image, List<Argument> arguments)